liushuping/blog/posts/javascript-object-as-hashtable.md

 foo.some_property = 'abc';
 ```

 Acutally this very useful.
-For example suppose we have a function `product`, and to void re-calcuating the numbers that we have done before, use can use memoization:
+For example suppose we have a function `product`, and to void re-calcuating the numbers that we have done before, we can use memoization:
 ```javascript
 var history = {};